hardenedlinux/Debian-GNU-Linux-Profiles/docs/hardened_boot/grub-for-coreboot.md

 Fortunately, grub has the compatibility to use outb, outl, and outw, which means it has the ability to trigger SMI as well.
-We can then write a [special config script](/scripts/coreboot/grub.sec.cfg.embedded), in which an auto-executed `menuitem` is designed to trigger the SMI, and whose context is protected with password.
+We can then write a [special config script](/scripts/coreboot/grub.sec.cfg.embedded), in which an auto-executed `menuitem` is designed to trigger the SMI, and whose context is protected with a password.
 Only designated superuser could edit the code within this `menuitem` at runtime, thus disable the write- protection temporarily, in order to reprogram the SPI flash.

-Such config script is designed to embedded into the executable.
-To enforce the protection mechanism, SeaBIOS should not be used any more.
-Please use this grub executable as the first payload instead.
+Such config script is designed to embedded into the grub payload executable.
+In order to make such protection unable to bypass during boot, the payload had better be executed by coreboot directly, rather than to be chainloaded from other runtime-operable payloads, such as SeaBIOS.

 ##### Integrate the executable into the coreboot image